-Who: This class is designed for people who identify as lesbian, gay, bisexual, transgender, queer, questioning, nonbinary, asexual, and members of the LGBTQ+ community.
-Single and partnered folks are encouraged to participate!
+Who: This class is designed for individuals who identify as lesbian, gay, bisexual, transgender, queer, questioning, nonbinary, asexual, and members of the LGBTQ+ community who live in New Mexico.
+The skills taught are helpful in current and future relationships.
+Single and partnered folks are encouraged to participate.
 Partners of LGBTQ+ people are also invited.
-The skills taught are helpful in current and future relationships.
 Must be 18 years old or older.

-What: Healthy Relationship Skills Course has 6 sessions over 6 weeks.
-Topics will include consent, nonviolent communication, strategies to break destructive communication habits, intersectional oppression, and more.
-Activities will include writing reflections, discussion, and interactive role play exercises.
-One week before each class, we will send out the prework for participants to read or watch before class.
+What: Healthy Relationship Skills Course has 6 sessions over 3 weeks.
+Topics will include consent, nonviolent communication, empathetic listening, strategies to break destructive communication habits, and intersectional oppression and more.
+Activities will include writing reflections, discussion, and interactive role-play exercises.
+Prior to each class, we will send out the prework for participants to read or watch before class.